JacobPaxton/data_science_notes/ds_notes.md

 - Decision Stage: Decide which requirements you will be able to complete
     * Goal is to complete *all* user requirements for this "sprint" (the timeline)
     * You choose how in-depth to go for each requirement
+### APIs
+- Application Programming Interface: a way to interact with 'owned' data, has rules and ways to interact, you can scrape from the user level but often better to interact with APIs
+- REST, RESTful: a standardized structure for URLs
+- (RESTful) JSON API: an API where the URLs follow REST and the communication with the server is in JSON format
+### RESTful JSON APIs
+- Interfacing is done through HTTP requests (python library called 'requests')
+- import requests --- response = requests.get('http_link') ----- returns object for server response like 404 and 500
+    * response.ok, response.status_code, response.text ... all valuable
+- response.text on requests.get('https://swapi.dev/api/people/5') will give data on Leia from Star Wars in the form of JSON dict (name, height, mass, hair/skin/eye color, etc)
+- requests.get(http_url + '/documentation').json()['payload'] for http_url='https://python.zgulde.net' will give 'endpoints', other APIs give different stuff on a different link (maybe) using a different JSON container
+    * '/api/v1/items/1' ----- Endpoints are prefixed with /api/{version} where version is "v1", then endpoints (essentially directories or folders) and page navigation
+    * Can iterate through each page in a loop and pull all information with ['next_page'] and ['max_page'] until next_page hits 'None'